On Monte-Carlo methods in convex stochastic optimization: Main results

 \subsection{Related literature}

 Stochastic optimization and the statistical properties of the sample average approximation method have been studied intensively for several decades; it is therefore impossible to mention every single contribution.
 Instead, we refer to Kim, Pasupathy, and Henderson \cite{kim2015guide}, Shapiro, Dentcheva, and Ruszczy{\'n}ski \cite{shapiro2014lectures}, Kleywegt, Shapiro, Homem-de-Mello \cite{kleywegt2002sample}, Shapiro \cite{shapiro2003monte}, or Homem-de-Mello and Bayraksan \cite{homem2014monte}.
 As we already mentioned, the statistical analysis in these works is always of asymptotic nature.
-Let us also refer to Banholzer, Fliege, and Werner \cite{banholzer2017almost} for a recent study of asymptotic almost sure convergence rates and an up-to date review on the asymptotic convergence analysis, and to Bertsimas, Gupta, and Kallus \cite{bertsimas2018robust} who raise concerns that most statistical results for sample average approximation are of asymptotic nature.
+Let us also refer to Banholzer, Fliege, and Werner \cite{banholzer2017almost} for a recent study of asymptotic almost sure convergence rates and an up-to date review on the asymptotic convergence analysis, to Guigues, Kratschmer, and Shapiro \cite{guigues2018statistical} who provide a central limit theorem for general risk-averse problems based on coherent risk measures, and to Bertsimas, Gupta, and Kallus \cite{bertsimas2018robust} who raise concerns that most statistical results for sample average approximation are of asymptotic nature.

 Shifting to a non-asymptotic analysis of the performance of the SAA, the available literature gets considerably less diverse.
 An early reference here is Pflug \cite{pflug1999stochastic,pflug2003stochastic}, who relies on Talagrand's deviation inequality for the supremum of Gaussian processes (which is obviously suitable only in very special, light-tailed scenarios).
 Similar methods were adapted by R\"omisch \cite{romisch2003stability} and Vogel \cite{vogel2008universal} and (for the error of the value---i.e.\ $\min_{x\in\mathcal{X}} f(x)$) by Guigues, Juditsky, and Nemirovski in \cite{guigues2017non}.
+Confidence intervals derived from optimization algorithms such as Stochastic Mirror Descent were analyzed by Lan, Nemirovski, and Shapiro \cite{lan2012validation} for risk-neutral problems and by Guigues \cite{guigues2017multistep} for risk-averse problems.
 The two recent papers by Oliveira and Thompson \cite{oliveira2017sampleI,oliveira2017sampleII} which have been mentioned at the end of Section \ref{sec:main} contain results that are closest to ours.

 The portfolio optimization problem is often listed as a prime example of a stochastic optimization problem, see e.g.\ \cite[Section 1.4]{shapiro2014lectures}.
 As such, and with the exception of perhaps more applied studies like \cite{ghodrati2014monte,wang2018sparse,xu2012monte}, existing estimates on the problem have been derived as applications of general results---much like in our work.